 An old man and his grandson were living in a small village.
 They wanted to bring their donkey to the market.

 First, both on them were walking and the donkey was not carrying anything.
-They could hear the neighbors talking: “Look at them, idiots, they have a donkey, feed it every day but don’t even use it…”
+They could hear the neighbours talking: “Look at them, idiots, they have a donkey, feed it every day but don’t even use it…”

 Then, the boy was on the donkey and the old man walking.
-The neighbors were loudly commenting: “Look at them, this boy is not respecting this old man, he lets him walk while he is resting on the donkey…”
+The neighbours were loudly commenting: “Look at them, this boy is not respecting this old man, he lets him walk while he is resting on the donkey…”

 Then, they decided to both be on the donkey.
-They could hear the neighbors whispering: “Look at them, cruel and stupid people, they don’t realize this poor donkey is suffering and soon it will die because it gets too tired…
+They could hear the neighbours whispering: “Look at them, cruel and stupid people, they don’t realize this poor donkey is suffering and soon it will die because it gets too tired…

 Finally, they did not know what to do and decided to carry the donkey on their backs!
-The neighbors laughed at them loudly and called them crazy.
+The neighbours laughed at them loudly and called them crazy.
 The donkey was uncomfortable and finally ran away.

-The old man said to his grand-son: “We learned that when we try to please everyone, we please no one at the end.
+The old man said to his grandson: “We learned that when we try to please everyone, we please no one at the end.
 What do we care what other people think!